 2. Pass link juice from high performing pages to low performing pages

 Link juice can be passed internally.
 If there’s a web page that’s performing particularly well (lots of visitors, a high browse time, well designed and lots of high quality inbound links), it’s able to pass link juice to a web page that’s performing poorly.

 To pass link juice between two pages on your website, simply place a link between them.

-There are exceptions.
-If it is a low priority page such as a ‘contacts’ page, it is best not to waste any good link juice on it.
+There are exceptions, though.
+If it is a low priority page such as a ‘contacts’ page, it’s best not to waste any good link juice on it.
 Only pass link juice to a page if doing so makes search sense.
-A contacts page is never going to rank, so don’t try to make it, and don’t waste any good link juice on it.
+A contacts page is never going to rank for any meaningful transactional or informational keywords, so don’t try to make it, and don’t waste any good link juice on it.

 3. Identify low-value pages on your website

 As mentioned above, there are pages that are exceptions to the ‘spread link juice evenly rule’.
 If a web page is going to provide you with no benefits in the Search Engines Results Pages, then it is better to tell the search spiders not to visit these pages or pass them any link juice.
 They will take up valuable link juice and search engine crawl allocations.
 Search bots will only crawl a certain, non pre-defined number of pages per website per visit.

 This varies from website to website.
 If they spend their visits crawling low-value pages, you have wasted an opportunity to have optimised pages crawled.

 - About page